 Around the same time, ExPorygon became entranced by a new idea for a game.
-It was an idea that came up in conversation with his friend, Sturmgeschuts, and it involved a Touhou fan game starring the lesser used characters from the games.
-The two of them agreed to make the idea a reality, with Sturm writing the script and plot while ExPorygon accomplished the programming.
+It was an idea that came up in conversation with her friend, Sturmgeschuts, and it involved a Touhou fan game starring the lesser used characters from the games.
+The two of them agreed to make the idea a reality, with Sturm writing the script and plot while ExPorygon handling the programming.
 And thus, Ephemeral Unnatural Balance was born.
 Development of the game was turbulent at times and long stretches of no coding were frequent.
 Despite this, a demo of the game was eventually finished in 2015.

 During this time, the team behind EUB slowly grew.
 Another programmer, gtbot, was brought on board to handle the game’s 3D backgrounds.
 Spectral Nexus volunteered his original music.
 AchySolrock, first a fan of the game, would later become an essential provider of sprite graphics.
 Fellow doujin developer Popfan provided even more graphics and music.
 ExPorygon’s longtime friend Trickysticks became a self-appointed flavor text writer and story assistant.